h0r0m4n/h0r0m4n.github.com/work/2016/aeon-vr.md

 ## Visual Concept

-Visual parameters such as colors and lights with low gamut sections are followed by the bright parts and the sections with cold colors are followed by warm colors.
+Visual parameters such as colours and lights with low gamut sections are followed by the bright parts and the sections with cold colours are followed by warm colours.
 This allows you to establish a feeling of rhythm and create visual delineation of scenes:

 {% image "aeon-vr-1" "full" "" "An overview of color patterns of each area" %}
 {% image "aeon-vr-2" "full" "" "3D color applied" %}